zhaofengli/rosetta-spice/README.md

 ## Notes

-This tool does _not_ bypass the licensing check.
-You must mount the Rosetta share at `/run/rosetta` for this to work.
+You must either mount the Rosetta share at `/run/rosetta` or use [this patchset](https://patchwork.kernel.org/project/linux-arm-kernel/cover/20240411-tso-v1-0-754f11abfbff@marcan.st/) for this to work.
-To quote the original message:

-> Rosetta is only intended to run on Apple Silicon with a macOS host using Virtualization.framework with Rosetta mode enabled
+In both cases, a 4K kernel is required.

+As of 24C5079e, RosettaLinux attempts to enable per-thread TSO with the following:

+- `prctl(0x4d4d444c /* PR_SET_MEM_MODEL */, 0x1, 0, 0, 0)`, defined in [this proposed patchset](https://patchwork.kernel.org/project/linux-arm-kernel/cover/20240411-tso-v1-0-754f11abfbff@marcan.st/) shipped with Asahi Linux
+- `ioctl(fd, _IOC(_IOC_NONE, 0x61, 0x24, 0), 0)` on the virtfs-mounted `rosetta` binary